 As India is poised to become the world’s third-largest economy by 2030, there is significant room for growth and development.
 However, this will also lead to a substantial increase in energy demand, surpassing that of any other country in the coming decades.

 Therefore, prioritising a shift towards clean energy becomes imperative.
-India is actively seeking intelligent and sustainable technological solutions to meet its expanding energy needs while minimising environmental impact.
-ABB’s ‘Energy Efficiency Movement’ aligns perfectly with the organization’s Sustainability 2030 strategy, which is committed to assisting ABB’s customers in collectively reducing their CO2 footprint by 100 megatons annually by 2030.
+India actively seeks intelligent and sustainable technological solutions to meet its expanding energy needs while minimising environmental repercussions.
+ABB’s ‘Energy Efficiency Movement’ aligns perfectly with the company’s Sustainability 2030 strategy, which is committed to assisting ABB’s customers in collectively reducing their CO2 footprint by 100 megatons annually by 2030.
 This reduction is equivalent to removing 30 million combustion cars from the roads each year.

-With the growing integration of renewable energy into the grid, two key challenges are emerging.
-The first pertains to the intermittent and uncertain nature of wind and solar energy, which is not consistently available.
+Two key challenges emerge with the growing integration of renewable energy into the grid.
+The first pertains to the intermittent and uncertain nature of wind and solar energy, which is only sometimes available.
 This challenge can be addressed through energy storage, and ABB has established solutions for safely and reliably powering electrolysers, making green hydrogen a sustainable means of energy storage.
 The second challenge relates to grid management and stability, where ABB offers synchronous condensers to enhance grid stability.